 Progesterone based products like Utrogestan are “body identical” – they are made from yams and match the progesterone you would naturally make yourself.

-Progestins are synthetic versions of progesterone and are used mostly in oral forms and the mirena coil which is inserted into the vagina and sits in place for 4-5 years.
+Progestins are synthetic versions of progesterone and are used mostly in oral forms or the mirena coil which is inserted into the uterus via the vagina and sits in place for 4-5 years.

-Progesterone that is body identical does not have the same risks as the synthetic versions when it comes to blood clots.
-Utrogestan is body identical.
+Progesterone, like Utrogestan, that is body identical does not have the same risks as the synthetic versions when it comes to blood clots.

 If you are still having periods you can take 2 tablets of this for 12 or 14 days a month while using/taking your oestrogen daily.
 The is known as sequential HRT.

 “You may bleed while you taking the progesterone or for a few days after you stop”, Dr Juliet says.